 Consequently, we needed a way to estimate the wide range of possible weather and rainfall patterns which could affect the country.
 This needed to account for our highly variable climate, and include weather patterns which may not yet have been experienced in the observational record.

-A map showing the standard Met Office climate regions across the UK.
-For the NFRR work, only regions in England and Wales were used.
 We used the latest version of the Met Office high-resolution climate model (HadGEM3).
 This new model has higher resolution than any used previously in climate prediction, with significant improvements in the way synoptic weather patterns, of relevance to UK flooding, are represented.
 This is the first time that the resolution of the climate model is regarded as 'fit for purpose' for a study of this nature.

 Based on our archive of many possible realisations of the current climate, we were able to generate a large set of monthly rainfall events for 6 large regions covering England and Wales (shown in the map on the right).
 This event set, which consists of over 11,000 monthly rainfall scenarios, is many times larger than the set available from observations for the same period, 1980 to 2014 (i.e. 420 months).

 This has allowed us to identify several hundred extreme monthly rainfall events that are greater than current existing rainfall records, but are regarded as plausible for the current climate - what might be termed 'black swan' events.
 We can then estimate the probability of certain levels of extreme rainfall occurring, which lie outside what has currently been experienced but are meteorologically reasonable.